I Have a Dream: Speech

-The ideas in the speech reflect King's social experiences of ethnocentric abuse, mistreatment, and exploitation of black people.
+The ideas in the speech reflect King's social experiences of ethnocentric abuse, mistreatment, and exploitation of Black people.
 The speech draws upon appeals to America's myths as a nation founded to provide freedom and justice to all people, and then reinforces and transcends those secular mythologies by placing them within a spiritual context by arguing that racial justice is also in accord with God's will.
 Thus, the rhetoric of the speech provides redemption to America for its racial sins.
 King describes the promises made by America as a "promissory note" on which America has defaulted.
 He says that "America has given the Negro people a bad check", but that "we've come to cash this check" by marching in Washington, D.C.

+Widely hailed as a masterpiece of rhetoric, King's speech alludes to pivotal documents in American history, including the Emancipation Proclamation, the US Declaration of Independence, and the US Constitution.
+Early in the speech, he alludes to the Gettysburg Address by saying: "Five score years ago ...".
+In reference to the abolition of slavery articulated in the Emancipation Proclamation, King says: "It came as a joyous daybreak to end the long night of their captivity."

+King's speech used words and ideas from his own speeches and other texts.
+For years, he had quoted from Samuel Francis Smith's popular patriotic hymn "America (My Country, 'Tis of Thee)", and referred extensively to the Bible.
+The idea of constitutional rights as an "unfulfilled promise" was suggested by Clarence Jones.
+The speech, in the cadences of a sermon, is infused with allusions to biblical verses, including ("I have a dream that every valley shall be exalted ...") and Amos 5:24 ("But let justice roll down like water ...").